Luciano Cáceres

-Luciano Cáceres (born January 24, 1977 in Flores, Buenos Aires, Argentina) is an Argentine actor.
+Luciano Cáceres (born January 24, 1977, in Flores, Buenos Aires, Argentina) is an Argentine actor.
 He is primarily known for exclusively playing villain roles in most of the telenovelas he appears on.

-Biography
+Early life

-His father had a theater, Teatro de la calle Rincón.
+His father had an independent theater, Teatro de la calle Rincón.
 He worked in the municipality and lived in the province.
 He stayed there and had a mattress under the stage.
-His mother was a co-worker in the municipality and had been married for nine years.
+His mother was a co-worker in the municipality and had been married for nine years to an engineer.
 When Cáceres was a child, he watched his father work.
 He performed in a play called El hombre y sus muñecos and had already learned the librettos.
 Cáceres completed his secondary studies at the Instituto Medalla Milagrosa.
 At eleven he began to work in theater.

 Career

 When he was nine years old, the Pharmaceutical Union opened a free course and Cáceres attended.
 He studied with Alejandra Boero and at age ten, when he met her, Boero asked him why he wanted to be an actor.
 Some time later his son Alejandro Samek premiered the play Heredarás el viento, which was the first play in which he performed.

+In 2012, he starred in Graduados, a popular telenovela on Telefe, where he starred alongside Daniel Hendler and Nancy Dupláa.

+In 2016, he starred in the Argentine crime thriller series, Estocolmo, alongside Juana Viale and Esteban Lamothe.
+It was the first Argentine series made for Netflix.

+Stage

+In 2023, he starred in Elsa Tiro in Buenos Aires retelling the story of Eugene O'Neill's time in the city in 1910.

+Between 2023 and 2024, he starred in the comedy play, El Beso (The Kiss), which gained much media attention for his kiss with co-star, Luciano Castro.

+Personal life

+He was previously married to Gloria Carrá, with whom he has a daughter, Amelia.
+The pair separated in 2015, before divorcing a year later.

+He met his current partner, Belén Riva in 2020.
+They met amid the COVID-19 pandemic as Cáceres took online yoga classes and Riva was his teacher.

+His father spent his final years in Venezuela and fathered a child, Cáceres' half-sister, whom Cáceres has never met.